-During the year, the decision was made to close our production unit in Eskilstuna.
-The operation had been unprofitable for an extended period in spite of extensive improvement measures.
-The affected staff carried out the closure commendably and contributed strongly to a successful process, which went better than originally planned.
-Subsequently, some of the remaining provisions were reversed.
+During the year, a decision was made to exit the remaining operations in Prerov, Czech Republic.
+The unit had been unprofitable for an extended period in spite of extensive improvement measures.
+Affected staff executed the closure commendably and contributed strongly to a successful process.